 - all these echo and re-echo in the listener's imagination long after

-the quiet ending fades away."
+the quiet ending fades away."- IAWM Journal

 |